Helm Wind Night

 Local pupils were inspired to create their own work by the Museum’s newly acquired Jacob Thompson painting ‘The Druids Collecting the Mistletoe’ (1832).
 The painting is currently on display in our Penrith Stories gallery.

 To mark the centenary of the first votes for women in the UK, eleven Cumbrian museums are developing exciting exhibitions and events to run across the year in 2018.
 These will reflect the broader themes of the lives and achievements of women in Cumbria today and in the past.

-At Penrith and Eden Museum, artist, Karen MacDougall, is working with community groups - Girlguiding, WI, Soroptimists and the Trefoil Guild to create banners inspired both by our exhibition, Lorna Graves: Memories of Belonging, which celebrates the work and life of this widely recognised Cumbrian artist and her relationship to the land and landscape of the Eden Valley - and by participants' own experience of life in Cumbria today.
+At Penrith and Eden Museum, artist, Karen MacDougall, has worked with community groups - Girlguiding, WI, Soroptimists and the Trefoil Guild to create a banner inspired by our exhibition, Lorna Graves: Memories of Belonging, and by participants' own experience of life in Cumbria today.

-The banners will form the centrepiece of a parade in Carlisle on Saturday, 3 March 2018, celebrating International Women's Day.
-The banners will also be displayed alongside our Lorna Graves exhibition, from March through to June 2018.
+The banner is displayed alongside our Lorna Graves exhibition, from March through to June 2018.